-You’ll find me wittering (and now twittering @Lisa_Reiter ) about everything from my writing and its inspiration (and procrastination) to life in general, from cancer and memory related topics to psychology and writing – some with humour, some not.
-I’m working hard with tags and categories to help both you and me make sense of it !
+You’ll occasionally find me wittering (and twittering @Lisa_Reiter ) about everything from writing to life in general, from cancer and memory to psychology – some with humour, some not.
+A little peak at my cats, other interests and probable weirdness can be found on Instagram.
+I’m a scatterbrain working hard with tags and categories to help both you and me make sense of it.

 In 2000, aged 34, I was diagnosed with terminal cancer (Endometrial Stromal Sarcoma) and given less than 6 months to live.
 After floundering around getting my head around cancer not being as curable as the adverts of the time were suggesting, I delved into an unknown and at the time, uncomfortable world of ‘alternative’ therapies.